-North Dakota Century Code Section 28-32-08.2 requires an agency, when rules are presented for Administrative Rules Committee review, to provide either a fiscal note or a statement that the rules have no fiscal effect.
-Fiscal effect means an effect on state revenues and expenditures, including any effect on funds controlled by the agency.
+North Dakota Century Code Section 28-32-08.2 requires administrative agencies and the North Dakota Ethics Commission, when rules are presented for Administrative Rules Committee review, to provide either a fiscal note or a statement that the rules have no fiscal effect.
+Fiscal effect means an effect on state revenues and expenditures, including any effect on funds controlled by the agency or the commission.